MandyChen0204/Quant-Portfolio/README.md

 This repository documents my learning journey in quantitative finance, programming, data analysis, and algorithmic trading.

+## About Me

+I am a Computer Science and Economics student at the University of Toronto, interested in quantitative finance, data analysis, and algorithmic trading.

 ## Goals

 - Strengthen Python skills for quantitative finance